How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Abstract

 \section{Abstract}

-``How to evaluate de novo designs proposed by a generative model?"
+``How to evaluate the de novo designs proposed by a generative model?"
 Despite the transformative potential of generative deep learning in drug discovery, this seemingly simple question has no clear answer.
 The absence of standardized guidelines challenges both the benchmarking of generative approaches and the selection of molecules for prospective studies.
 In this work, we take a fresh -- \textit{critical} and \textit{constructive} -- perspective on de novo design evaluation.
-We systematically investigate widely used evaluation metrics and expose key pitfalls (`traps') that were previously overlooked.
-In addition, we identify tools (`treasures') and strategies (`ways out') to navigate the complex `jungle' of generative drug discovery, and strengthen the connections between the molecular and deep learning fields along the way.
-Our systematic and large-scale results are expected to provide a new lens for evaluating the de novo designs proposed by generative deep learning approaches.
+By training chemical language models, we analyze approximately 1 billion molecule designs and discover principles consistent across different neural networks and datasets.
+We uncover a key confounder: the size of the generated molecular library significantly impacts evaluation outcomes, often leading to misleading model comparisons.
+We find increasing the number of designs as a remedy and propose new and compute-efficient metrics to compute at large-scale.
+We also identify critical pitfalls in commonly used metrics -- such as uniqueness and distributional similarity -- that can distort assessments of generative performance.
+To address these issues, we propose new and refined strategies for reliable model comparison and design evaluation.
+Furthermore, when examining molecule selection and sampling strategies, our findings reveal the constraints to diversify the generated libraries and draw new parallels and distinctions between deep learning and drug discovery.
+We anticipate our findings to help reshape evaluation pipelines in generative drug discovery, paving the way for more reliable and reproducible generative modeling approaches.